-Although I was given complimentary media passes to the 2017 Savannah Food & Wine Festival events, all opinions expressed in this post are my own.
+Although I was given complimentary media passes to the 2017 Savannah Food & Wine Festival events, and there are affiliate links in this post, all opinions expressed in this post are my own.

 The 2017 Savannah Food & Wine Festival was held from November 7th thru November 12th.
 Although this was not my first time in Savannah, it was my first time attending the annual food & wine festival.
 As my readers know, I will travel for great food and wine!
 I have been to several other food & wine festivals across the country.
+If you’re planning on booking some food tours on your next trip, I highly recommend Viator, as they’ve saved me up to 50% on tours in the past.
 Although I usually attend the grand tasting events in which you walk around sampling from gourmet chefs, restaurants and wine vendors, for the 2017 Savannah Food & Wine Festival I decided to go another route.
 I decided to go to Savannah during the week to attend “Master Classes” held at Chef Darin’s Kitchen Table as well as the Big Green Egg event at the Westin Savannah Golf Resort & Spa.
 These events were intimate and educational.
 I had the opportunity to speak directly with the chefs and wine makers while sampling their food and wines from all over the world!
+If you’re looking for the best festivals in Savannah, add this to your list.
 Here are some of the highlights from the 2017 Savannah Food & Wine Festival!

 Day # 1 Tuesday November 7th:

-1. The first day of the festival got off to a great start with the master class “South West France Wine & Food” hosted by Jean-Yves Vandeville.
+1. The first day of this gem among festivals in Savannah got off to a great start with the master class “South West France Wine & Food” hosted by Jean-Yves Vandeville.
 We went beyond Bordeaux to sample this region’s varietals and food.
 My favorite wine was the Bergerac.
 We were also treated to foie gras, duck rillettes and a cassoulet.
 This was my first time having cassoulet which is a slow cooked French casserole.
 It was so tasty!
 I just returned from France and wish I had known about this dish.
 I will definitely order it AND make a trip to Bordeaux on my next trip.

 2. The next master class was “Southern Dishes with a French accent” hosted by Chef & Author Jennifer Hill Booker and Heath Karesh from Treasury Wine Estates.
 It was a pleasure to meet Chef Booker who resides in Atlanta.
 After sampling her dishes of quick pickles, pimento cheese stuffed potatoes and pork en croute with apple duxelle, I look forward to attending one of her events in Atlanta.
 I bought her cookbook entitled “Field Peas to Foie Gras: Southern Recipes with a French Accent”.
 I think the combination of southern food with French influences is a very unique twist.
 In terms of the wines, I was introduced to “19 Crimes” which is an Australian red blend.
 It included 3 of my favorite reds: Shiraz, Merlot and Zinfandel.
 It was so smooth!
 We also sampled a New Zealand Sauvignon Blanc and a Pinot Noir from the Carneros wine region in California.